Too often we, as fashion business owners, overlook the things we’re sure that we already know.

 Why is that the best way to approach spending in your business?

-When we ask ourselves this question, it does wonders for challenging our assumptions.
-It causes us to dive deeper into how we run our businesses.
+It causes you to dive deeper into how you run your business.
 And it creates a healthy amount of resistance to complacency.

-When we make it a habit to not overlook the things that we’re sure we already know, we take a giant step in the direction of growth.
+When you make it a habit to not overlook the things that you’re sure you already know, you take a giant step in the direction of growth.

 Lots of love and encouragement,